GlacioHack/xdem/doc/source/terrain.md

 ## Generating multiple attributes at once

 Often, one may seek more terrain attributes than one, e.g. both the slope and the aspect.
-Since both are dependent on the gradient of the DEM, calculating them separately is computationally repetitive.
+Since both are dependent on the derivatives of the DEM, calculating them separately is computationally repetitive.
-Multiple terrain attributes can be calculated from the same gradient using the {func}`xdem.DEM.get_terrain_attribute` function.
+Multiple terrain attributes can be calculated from the same derivatives using the {func}`xdem.DEM.get_terrain_attribute` function.

 ```{eval-rst}
 .. minigallery:: xdem.terrain.get_terrain_attribute